 Do taskboards feed into statistics?

 On the face of any card that contains a taskboard, there’s a progress indicator.
 It shows how many tasks have been completed in relation to the total number of tasks and also calculates percentage complete based on taskcard sizes.
 (Cards without an assigned size automatically default to a size of one.)
-When a card contains a taskboard, the card (not the task detail) is represented in the board analytics and in the calendar view.
+When a card contains a taskboard, the card (not the task detail) is represented in the board analytics.

 Should your organization need taskboard-level details for custom reporting purposes, that capability is available in our Advanced Edition.

 Do you need to have administrative rights to create a taskboard?

 The LeanKit roles of User, Manager, and Admin include access rights for creating taskboards.
 Taskboards are built into every card and are available in our Select, Advanced and Premium Editions.
 Taskboards have three predetermined lanes: To Do, Doing, and Done.
 Board administrators can also set up unique task types for use within taskboards to provide an additional level of granularity and for performing taskboard filtering.

 When would you use a connection in LeanKit?

 Connections are for tracking and managing the execution of company initiatives or projects.
 They provide both high-level and detailed visibility into the work by simply “drilling through” to the next level — no matter how many levels you need.
 View the overall progress of multiple projects on a board (e.g., a portfolio board with multiple “project” cards), click on a project to view the project details (e.g., deliverable, issue, and risk progress), and drill into a deliverable card to view the detailed feature or story progress (e.g., sprint, phase or a specific team’s work).